 Resources for eating and body-image concerns

-- MyLife Services: MyLife Services provides free, confidential services for life concerns to faculty, staff, post-docs, and their family members.
+- MyLife Services provides free, confidential services for life concerns to faculty, staff, post-docs, and their household members.
 Services include short-term counseling and nutrition consultation, as well as referrals to counselors in your community.

 Members of all three employee health plans—the MIT Traditional Health Plan, MIT Choice Plan, and MIT High Deductible Health Plan—are eligible for reimbursement of expenses related to participation in qualified weight-management programs.
 Qualified programs are Weight Watchers meetings, Weight Watchers at Work, and hospital-based weight-management programs.
-Learn more and download the reimbursement form.
+Get the details and download the weight-loss reimbursement form.

-Certain Community Wellness classes may also be eligible for the weight-management reimbursement.
 To find out if a particular class qualifies, call Blue Cross Blue Shield Member Services at 1-800-882-1093.
-No classes prior to January 1, 2019 are eligible.